Guide to the Collection

 This collection consists of the papers of the interrelated Bryant, Mason, and Smith families, including personal and military correspondence.
 The collection also contains genealogical and biographical information on the Bryant, Mason, Symmes, Smith, and Cleveland families.

 Col. David Mason (1726-1794) was the son of David and Susanna (Stevens) Mason.
-During the American Revolution, he was an officer in Crane's Artificer Regiment and was stationed at Springfield, MA as Lt.
-Col. of Artillery artificers and Director of Ordnance.
+During the American Revolution, he was an officer in Crane's Artificer Regiment and was stationed at Springfield, Mass. as Lt.
+Col. of Artillery Artificers and Director of Ordnance.
 He was succeeded in the position by his son-in-law John Bryant.
 With his wife Hannah (Symmes) Mason (d.
-1788), he had five children who are represented in this collection: Hannah Mason, married Capt.
-John Bryant (see below); Susan Mason, married Rev. John Smith (see below); Sally Mason (1770-1798), married Capt.
-Lyman; Mary Mason (married David Tuttle) and David Mason, Jr. (1751-1795).
+1788), he had five children who are represented in this collection: Hannah Mason, who married Capt.
+John Bryant (see below); Susan Mason, who married Rev. John Smith (see below); Sally Mason (1770-1798), who married Capt.
+Lyman; Mary Mason, who married David Tuttle; and David Mason, Jr. (1751-1795).